cara380nm/princes/flossie.md

        - Folded parchment
      - A small pouch
        - A quill
-       - A bottle of ink
+       - An empty bottle of ink
        - Small penknife
        - Chalk
      - Money pouch